Creamy Vegan Cauliflower Soup (high-protein recipe!)

 - With a hand blender blend until you get a creamy consistency.

 - Add the rest of the vegetable broth, salt and red lentils.
 Simmer for about 15 minutes with a lid on, until lentils are tender and the soup has reduced to a semi-thick consistency.
-Be careful to stir so the bottom doesn’t stick.1 tsp salt, ⅓ cup red lentils
+Be careful to stir so the bottom doesn’t stick.Salt to taste, ⅓ cup red lentils

 - Taste and add more salt and black pepper per taste.

 - Serve soup topped with more chopped almonds, cilantro leaves and a drizzle of olive oil.
-Eat with a side of bread.2 tbsp almonds, sliced, 4 slices wholegrain bread, 1 handful cilantro/coriander, fresh
+Eat with a side of bread.2 tbsp almonds, 2 slices wholegrain bread, 1 handful cilantro/coriander, fresh

 Cauliflower Soup FAQs!